AntonSokolovsky/nodejs2024Q3-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all tests with authorization

 ```
-npm run test
+npm run test:auth
 ```

-To run only one of all test suites
+To run the test of refresh token

 ```
-npm run test -- <path to suite>
+npm run test:refresh
 ```

 ### Auto-fix and format